vkoves/carpe/CONTRIBUTING.md

 		- Be tested locally and on the [test server](https://carpe-test.herokuapp.com/) by reviewers
 		- Be approved by two team members, one of which must be a co-founder (Robert or Viktor)

+Pull requests going into `master` should be assigned to a co-founder, whose responsibility it is to perform the final merge and to deploy the changes onto production.
+This is to prevent changes being merged onto `master` and then not being deployed.

 All pull requests have some formatting requirements:
 - **A clear descriptive title** - this should describe the basics of what the pull request does and should not contain issue numbers.